raganwald/raganwald.github.com/index.md

 [schedules]: https://www.pagerduty.com/resources/learn/call-rotations-schedules/

+### I recognize when what got us here, won't get us there

+I lead incremental and continuous refinement of engineering and product development.
+I also recognize when “what got us here, won't get us there,” and when that happens, I introduce change:

+- In the late 1990s, software products exploded in size and complexity, leading to higher development risks.
+Managing those risks with increasingly rigid BDUF+Waterfall became counterproductive.
+Recognizing when “what got us there won't get us there,” I adapted SCRUM from the consulting world to product development at Sitraka, delivering on-time and highly successful releases for Threadalyzer and then the JProbe Suite by focusing on delivering iterations of the complete product on a fixed cadence with continuous update of the plan.
+- In the 2000s through 2010s, the business benefits of iterative development were gated by the ability of developers to complete bigger and bigger features in shorter and shorter cycles.
+Recognizing when “what got us here won't get us there,” I was an early adopter and public champion of moving from strongly typed languages like C++ and Java to lightweight but expressive languages like Ruby and JavaScript, driving faster and cheaper product/market fit validation and thus lowering rinway exhaustion risk.
+- <a id="fnref:pd-growth" role="doc-noteref"/><a id="fnref:tooling" role="doc-noteref"/>More recently, I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictable scaling phase.<br/><br/>Recognizing—in conjunction with my Architecture Strategy Team and Front-End Architecture Strategy Team colleagues—that as we changed phases, “what got us here won't get us there,” I led or co-led the adoption of tooling, process, and language choices that supported refactoring and scaling engineering across the organization.<span class="footnote"><a href="#:~:text=During%20my%20tenure%2C%20PagerDuty,↩" rel="footnote" title="PagerDuty’s revenue growth">12</a>, <a href="#:~:text=Ask%20me%20about%20my%20experience%20adopting,↩" rel="footnote" title="Tooling initiatives">14</a></span>

+---

+<p class="quotation">Reg is one of the finest software engineering professionals I have ever worked with.
+He has great vision for product development, a strong sense of cultural fit for complex companies, and the vision to help scale an engineering group.
+Any growing organization would be fortunate to add Reg to its team.</p>
+<p class="author">—<a href="https://www.linkedin.com/in/jonathanpoehlman/">Jonathan Poehlman</a>, Senior Technical Recruiter, Elastic</p>

+---

 ### I am a strong communicator

 I foster a culture of writing and structured communication in both my work and my personal pursuits: